Old Mine Cut Diamonds: Everything You Need to Know

 - The Culet size: The old mine diamonds have a large easily visible culet attributed to their deep pavilion.
 Their culet size is only so much larger than the modern cut diamonds because it was merely impossible to cut smaller cutlets without cutting technology.
 Round cut diamonds do have a culet, that can only be observed under a microscope.

 - When it comes to the girdle finishing, antique cut diamonds have a frosted girdle in contrast to the round cuts faceted girdle.

-- Since the old mine diamonds were cut by hand, it was almost impossible to attain impeccable precision and symmetry.
-Their asymmetrical facets and unequal symmetry appeals to the taste of many who seek to purchase antique diamonds.
+- Since the lab grown old mine diamonds were cut by hand, it was almost impossible to attain impeccable precision and symmetry.
+Their asymmetrical facets and unequal symmetry appeal to the taste of many who seek to purchase antique diamonds.
 Since modern cut diamonds do not hold such imperfections in high regard.

 - As far as brilliance and color are concerned the brilliant round cut diamond as the name indicates is quite renowned for its brilliance.
 The facets and dimensions of a round-cut diamond are designed to take in all light giving it a sparkly appearance.
 In contrast to the old cut diamond, which was designed to produce a warm glow under candlelight, a far more subtle appearance that many prefer.